 Common Physical WAN Topologies

-WAN’s are generally interconnected using the following physical topologies:
+WAN’s generally interconnected using the following physical topologies:

 Hub and Spoke

-A hub and spoke network is a traditional and widely used topology for all types of networks.
-It’s also called the star topology.
+A hub and spoke network is a traditional and widely used topology for all types of networks also known as a star topology.
 In this topology, a central site interconnects branch sites using point-to-point links.
-The Central site is called a hub and branch site is called spokes.
+The Central site is known as hub and branch site known as spokes.
 Communication between two spokes always travels through the hub.
 Figure 3.19 illustrated the physical hub and spoke topology.

-A mesh network is a network topology in which each node relays data for the network so this topology provides high availability but requires that every end system is interconnected to every other system.
+A mesh network is a network topology where each node relays data for the network so this topology provides high availability but requires that every end system is interconnected to every other system.
 Therefore the administrative and physical costs can be very high.
 Each link is essentially a point-to-point link to the other node.
-Variations of this topology include a partial mesh where some but not all of the end devices are interconnected.
+Variations of this topology include a partial mesh where some but not all of the end devices inter-connected.
 3.20 illustrated the physical mesh topology.